 Registration for course work each term is the responsibility of the student.
-Course registration should conform to the student's plan of study, and the minimum and maximum hours of registration as stated in Table 1.
-Course selection for each term should be made in close consultation with the student's advisor.
-A student must be registered for an appropriate load during the term in which the student graduates (see Table 1).
+Course registration should conform to the student's plan of study, and the minimum and maximum hours of registration as stated in the Graduate School Catalog (under General Regulations).
+Course selection for each term should be made in close consultation with the advisor.
+A student must be registered for an appropriate load during the term in which he/she graduates (see Table 1).
 Students not registered by the end of the Drop/Add period each semester must be dropped from their assistantship or fellowship.